DrEmoji/Animal-Jam-Scraper/README.md

 - This project is **not affiliated with, endorsed by, or associated with WildWorks** or any of its subsidiaries.
 - All trademarks, service marks, and game assets are the property of their respective owners.
 - **Any redistribution, modification, sale, commercial use, or public use of this software must include clear credit to the original author and a direct link to the original source code repository.**
+- **Important — Usage Restriction:** This project must **not** be used for any form of checking, cracking, guessing, validating, or otherwise attempting unauthorized access to accounts.
+It is provided solely to demonstrate how AJC networking works and how one could possibly extract information from an account for legitimate research or educational purposes.
+- **Do not use** this software to violate terms of service, perform credential-stuffing, account validation checks, or any activity that compromises account security, privacy, or other users' rights.

 ---